chr0n06/PirateDice/README.md

 - [x] Implementing the lost tempPts when player obtain three Deaths
 - [x] Implementing the beat the death
 - [x] Implementing the end turn bonus when all dices on the table counts
-- [ ] Implementing minus pts for all other players when beat the death
+- [x] Implementing minus pts for all other players when you go on the death island
 - [ ] Implementing the ending game
 - [ ] Implementing the setup menu

 #### Cards
 -End Turn effect-
-- [ ] Implementing the BL for : PirateCard
+- [x] Implementing the BL for : PirateCard
-- [ ] Implementing the BL for : Death island PirateCard
+- [x] Implementing the BL for : Death island PirateCard
 - [x] Implementing the BL for : GoldenPiece
 - [x] Implementing the BL for : DiamondCard
 - [x] Implementing the BL for : PirateBoatCardEasy